Could WSU land all three coveted wide receivers from 4A powerhouse Kennedy Catholic?

 And how this could get downright scary, at least for WSU’s opponents from 2021 on?
 If new coach Nick Rolovich and his staff are somehow able to complete a historic haul of in-state pass-catchers and secure letters of intent from each of Kennedy’s three coveted wideouts – four-star Lonyatta “Junior” Alexander, four-star Jabez Tinae and three-star Reed Shumpert – when the early signing period opens this December.

-Given that the Cougars haven’t signed multiple players from the same high school in the same class since 2016, when Jahad Woods and Mason Vinyard joined from San Diego’s Helix High School, the odds seem relatively low that Alexander, Tinae and Shumpert will all be wearing crimson in 2021.
+Given the Cougars haven’t signed multiple players from the same high school in the same class since 2016, when Jahad Woods and Mason Vinyard joined from San Diego’s Helix High School, the odds seem relatively low that Alexander, Tinae and Shumpert will all be wearing crimson in 2021.
 Not just that, but WSU’s had multiple consensus four-star prospects sign in the same class just once since 2004 (Cammon Cooper and Rodrick Fisher in 2018), and the Cougars occasionally go multiple years in a row without snagging a signature from a four-star athlete.

 But just because it’s implausible doesn’t mean it’s impossible.